khaledhesham2017/Priority-non-Preemptive-/README.md

 # Priority-non-Preemptive-
-This tis type of   CPU Scheduling algorithims
+This is type of CPU Scheduling algorithims